sametcaka/SU2_wiki_images/Configuration-File.md

 - **Comments**.
 On a given line in the file, any text appearing after a % is considered a comment and is ignored by SU2.
 Additional % signs after the first on a given line are not significant.
 - **White space**.
 Empty lines are ignored.
 On text lines that define options, white space (tabs, spaces) can be used to format the appearance of the file

 SU2 includes strict error checking of the config file upon execution of one of the C++ modules.
-For example, the code will throw errors if unknown options are specified, options appear more than once, etc.
+For example, the code will throw errors if unknown options are specified, options appear more than once, extra text appears outside of comments, etc.